Towards Revealing the Effectiveness of Small-Scale Fine-tuning in R1-style Reinforcement Learning: Investigating the effectiveness of Small-Scale SFT

 \subsection{Data Preparation}

-On K\&K dataset, we generate 1,000 synthetic questions and solutions to build \texttt{short-CoT-kk} dataset with \(N_{ppl} \in \{2, 3\}\).
-The term \(N_{ppl}\) is related to the puzzle difficulty.
-These samples are randomly split into 900/100 for training/validation.
-To obtain longer reasoning chains, we prompt DeepSeek-R1 with the same 1K questions, filtering responses exceeding 4,096 tokens or containing incorrect answers.
-This yields 846 samples (763 training, 83 validation) for the \texttt{long-CoT-kk} dataset.
+On K\&K dataset, we generate two Chain-of-Thought datasets for small-scale SFT: \texttt{short-CoT-kk} contains 1,000 questions and step-by-step solutions synthesized by a solver. \texttt{long-CoT-kk}(846 samples) is generated by distilling DeepSeek-R1 with the same 1K questions and filter incorrect or too long responses.
+The questions in two datasets have low difficulty as \(N_{ppl} \in \{2, 3\}\).
+Smaller \(N_{ppl}\) means easier puzzles.
 For reinforcement learning, we generate 2,000 samples per \(N_{ppl} \in \{3,4,5,6,7\}\) for training, resulting 10K samples.
-The test set contains 500 samples (100 per \(N_{ppl} \in \{4,5,6,7,8\}\)).
-To evaluate out-of-distribution generalization, \(N_{ppl}=8\) samples are excluded from training set.
+The RL test set contains 500 samples (100 per \(N_{ppl} \in \{4,5,6,7,8\}\)). \(N_{ppl}=8\) samples are only contained in test set to evaluate out-of-distribution generalization.

 On MATH dataset, we leave MATH-500 test problems out and further split the rest 12K samples into 11K/900/100 for RL training, SFT training and SFT validation.
-The \texttt{short-CoT-math} dataset uses step-by-step solutions from the original dataset \citep{hendrycks_measuring_2021}. \texttt{long-CoT-math} contains 690 training and 75 validation samples generated similarly to \texttt{long-CoT-kk}.
-In following sections, we use \texttt{-math} and \texttt{-kk} to refer models trained on MATH/K\&K dataset.
+Similarly, there are two SFT datasets. \texttt{short-CoT-math} uses step-by-step solutions from the original dataset \citep{hendrycks_measuring_2021}. \texttt{long-CoT-math} contains 690 training samples distilled and filtered from DeepSeek-R1.